astropy/astropy/docs/glossary.rst

    angle-like
       :term:`quantity-like` and a valid initializer for `~astropy.coordinates.Angle`.
-      The ``unit`` must be an angle equivalent to radians.
+      The ``unit`` must be an angular.
 A string input is interpreted as an angle as described in the `~astropy.coordinates.Angle` documentation.

    buffer-like
       Object that implements `Python's buffer protocol